kianblakley/bomb-shell/README.md

 **1. Install the following dependencies for your distribution:**
 > [!NOTE]
-> You only need to install fabric's dependencies (ie. steps 1. and 2. from the installation guide), as fabric's python package is included in this projects `requirements.txt`.
+> You only need to install fabric's dependencies (i.e. steps 1. and 2. from the linked installation guide) as fabric's python package is already included in this projects `requirements.txt`.

 | Dependency | Used For | Installation Guide |
 | --- | --- | --- |